Tom Rozinski, JD, MA

 Prior to joining Touro in 2006, Prof. Rozinski practiced law at two large firms in Manhattan and served for seven years as general counsel to two New York City agencies.
 In 2001, he was Acting Commissioner of Homeless Services for New York City.
 He has also taught legal writing at the University of Michigan Law School.

-Prof. Rozinski writes on political science pedagogy and government reform litigation.
-His article “Using Music to Teach Political Theory” appears in the July 2015 edition of PS: Political Science and Politics.
-He is also the principal prelaw advisor for Touro students at all campuses, and serves on the board of the Northeast Association of Pre-Law Advisors.
+Prof. Rozinski writes about political science pedagogy and prelaw education.
+His articles include “Using Music to Teach Political Theory,” PS: Political Science and Politics (July 2015), and “Experiential Legal Writing Before Law School,” Journal of Experiential Learning (Spring 2017).
+He is also the principal prelaw advisor for Touro students at all campuses, and serves as the First Vice President of the Northeast Association of Pre-Law Advisors, the nation’s largest prelaw advising organization.

 B.A.
 Yale summa cum laude (double major in economics and political science) 1981